 Artists: Michael Beard, Frances Disley, Harry Meadley, and Leslie Thompson

 Castlefield Gallery and Venture Arts present Thumbs Up.
-The gallery will be reimagined by the artists
+The gallery will be reimagined by the four artists

 incorporate expert advice on topics including; botany, energy efficiency, psychology, and